The comprehension structure is one of the most iconic utilities in Python.

-The comprehension structure is one of the most iconic utilities in Python.
 Many of you may already be familiar with list comprehensions but did you know there are actually 4 types of comprehensions?
-In this post, we'll review list comprehensions and introduce the others that you may have not seen before.
-For each type I will present the iterative forms you may currently know and how you consider converting them into comprehensions.
+We’ll review list comprehensions and introduce the others that you may have not seen before.
+For each type I will present the iterative forms you may currently know and how to consider converting them into comprehensions.

 Why Use Comprehensions?